fazibear/crystal-libgit2/README.md

-Find as many people as possible to help implement all the funcions in libgit2.cr lol :)
+Find as many people as possible to help implement all the functions in libgit2.cr lol :)

 ## Development